 We all know that Software Testing is an integral part of SDLC, and sometimes it involves a lot of repetitive tasks, combing over scenarios over and again.
-Now to reduce these repetitive efforts, software testers need the help of some tools which can enable them to automate these repetitive tasks.
+Now to reduce these repetitive efforts, software testers need the help of some tools that can enable them to automate these repetitive tasks.
 One of the great suites of automation tools is Selenium, which provides the capabilities to automate user actions on a web application.
 It is an open-source umbrella project for a range of tools and libraries that enable and support the automation of web browsers.
-Let’s understand in this article all the intricacies of Selenium Automation Testing by covering the details across the following topics:
+Let's understand in this article all the intricacies of Selenium Testing by covering the details across the following topics:

 - What is Selenium?

 - How Selenium originated?

 - What are the various components of Selenium?

 - Selenium RC

 - Selenium Grid